 History and Archive

-The City of Birmingham Choir was founded in March 1921 and its first president was no less a figure than Sir Granville Bantock, who was Principal of what was then called the Birmingham and Midland Institute School of Music, and who was a recognised composer in his own right.
+The City of Birmingham Choir was founded in March 1921 and its first president was no less a figure than Sir Granville Bantock, who was Principal of what was then called the Birmingham and Midland Institute School of Music (now Royal Birmingham Conservatoire), and who was a recognised composer in his own right.

 The new choir presented its first concert at the Town Hall on the 28th November 1921, conducted by Joseph Lewis.
 Later conductors included GD Cunningham (1926-46), David Willcocks (1950-57), Meredith Davies (1957-64), and Christopher Robinson (1964-2002).
 Adrian Lucas became conductor in 2002.

-The choir promotes and participates in an ambitious series of concerts each season, principally in Symphony Hall, but also in Town Hall, the Elgar Concert Hall, Tewkesbury Abbey and elsewhere.
-A recent development has been international tours – Paris (2015) and Vienna (2017).
+The choir continues to promote and participate in an ambitious series of concerts each season, principally in Symphony Hall, but also in Town Hall, the Elgar Concert Hall, Tewkesbury Abbey and elsewhere.
+A recent development has been international tours – Paris (2015) and Vienna (2017), and (forthcoming in 2020) Prague.
 A celebratory year 2021 is being planned for the Centenary of the choir.

-You can read lists of concerts performed by the choir by downloading these lists:
+You can read comprehensive details of almost every concert performed by the choir by downloading these lists:

 Handel’s Messiah with the CBSO: Not every Messiah concert is listed.
 Performed by the choir in 1921, 1935 and 1936, it was not until 1943 that the work became a tradition of the season.
 Handel’s great oratorio has been performed every year since then with the CBSO in Town Hall and latterly (since 1991) in Symphony Hall.